Senate Bill No. 489

 (By Senators Facemire, Cann, Chafin, Edgell, Kirkendoll, Snyder and Stollings)

-A BILL to amend and reenact §16-13E-6 of the Code of West Virginia, 1931, as amended, relating to permitting community enhancement districts to decrease the amounts of annual property assessments; providing a process that a community enhancement board is to use to certify the decrease to the county sheriff; requiring that any decrease be included in the tax ticket or a modified tax ticket; and specifying that the process may not be used for increases in the annual assessments.
+AN ACT to amend and reenact §16-13E-8 of the Code of West Virginia, 1931, as amended, relating to permitting community enhancement districts to decrease the amounts of annual property assessments; providing a process that a community enhancement board is to use to certify the decrease to the county sheriff; requiring that any decrease be included in the tax ticket or a modified tax ticket; and providing that the assessment reduction applies to all property in the district.

 Be it enacted by the Legislature of West Virginia:

-That §16-13E-6 of the Code of West Virginia, 1931, as amended, be amended and reenacted to read as follows:
+That §16-13E-8 of the Code of West Virginia, 1931, as amended, be amended and reenacted to read as follows: